 For experienced candidates, a consideration is to look back at your career ‘Who, in particular, did I work with who may be with an organisation that would be attractive now?’
 One of the real benefits is that your former colleague will know your strengths and act as the right person to introduce you to the organisation, which will go further than even the best cover letter.

-Naturally some folks can be reluctant to ‘put themselves out there’ or be seen to do so – I think a useful idea is to let your contacts know that while you are currently enjoying your role, if a new opportunity was to arise, you may be open to looking at it – this is often all your former colleague or friend needs in order to tell you about a hot new job they are aware of.
+Naturally, some folks can be reluctant to ‘put themselves out there’ or be seen to do so – I think a useful idea is to let your contacts know that while you are currently enjoying your role if a new opportunity was to arise, you may be open to looking at it – this is often all your former colleague or friend needs in order to tell you about a hot new job they are aware of.

-To many people the idea of reaching out to friends and associates to find a job can feel rather disconcerting.
+The idea of reaching out to friends and associates to find a job can feel rather disconcerting.
 Thankfully, networking is something you already know how to do instinctively because you successfully network with other people almost every day.

 Getting Out and About

 Very often it is as simple as accepting invites to an event or joining a club or society of interest.
 A classic case is in University where there are various sports and clubs – a group of people with a common interest.
 It might be now that you speak to most people through your children’s sporting activity and if so, get involved and show a genuine interest in others.

 Many of the professional bodies in Malta organise a number of events with networking at the core.
 As well as hearing about who is hiring and opinions on what a company is like to work with, networking on this capacity is also an opportunity to discuss service providers, the business environment, how the competition is doing and a range of useful business information.
 It is no coincidence that a high number of finance directors in Malta seem to have built a strong network of support on their way up.